 I know when I leave the house, I will usually be back sooner than I say.
 I know when my husband leaves, if he is meeting friends, I should just not plan on seeing him for a while.
 And if he wants to do something, he just schedules it, while I have to consult with him, a babysitter and hope the moon and sun are in alignment before I can get something done on my own.

-And while I’m not complaining about that pretty little purse I got (moms like actual stuff too) I’m just saying that the one thing I really want is something I can’t order online.
+And while I’m not complaining about that pretty little purse I got for Christmas (moms like actual stuff too) I’m just saying that the one thing I really want is something I can’t order online.

 * I’m happy to say I do actually have a spa appointment at the end of January.
 Let’s see how long I can make it last!